universal-ctags/ctags/docs/man/ctags.1.rst

 	include in the output file for a particular language, where <LANG> is case-insensitive and is one of the built-in language names (see the ``--list-languages`` option for a complete list).
-The parameter kinds is a group of one-letter flags (and/or name flags) designating kinds of tags (particular to the language) to either include or exclude from the output.
+The parameter kinds is a group of one-letter flags (and/or long-name flags) designating kinds of tags (particular to the language) to either include or exclude from the output.
 The specific sets of flags recognized for each language, their meanings and defaults may be list using the ``--list-kinds-full`` option.
 Each letter or group of letters